-Colonial morpholes is an important observation in the presumptive identification of bacteria.
-Observations include amount of growth and description, type and pattern of haemolysis blood agar, elevation, margin, surface, consistency and size of the Table 1 details the terms used when describing colonial morphology of colony bacteri under microaerophilic conditions at 42°C, whilst Listeria species will grow very well when incubated in 5 to 10% CO2 at 35°C to 37°C for 16 to 48hr (41,42).
+Colonial morphology is an important observation in the presumptive identification of bacteria.
+Observations include amount of growth and description, type and pattern of haemolysis on blood agar, elevation, margin, surface, consistency and size of the colony (38).
+Table 1 details the terms used when describing colonial morphology of bacteria.